Skapupel/Skapupel/README.md

 ## Hi there 👋
 - I am interested in programming 😍
-- Currently i work with: Python🐍, PHP
+- Currently i work with: Python🐍